 Where the design community meets.

-Seattle, Wa Senior UX Designer Joined about 4 years ago
+Seattle, Wa Senior UX Designer Joined almost 5 years ago

 One of the most efficient uses I have seen is with Slack: They use a "Magic Link" system. https://auth0.com/blog/is-passwordless-authentication-more-secure-than-passwords/